thanhtrungnguyen/cpp-code-quality-platform/README.md

 For your information, all dependencies are updated every month.

+Environment variables are stored in the `./.envs` directory.
+Edit the files in `./.envs/.local` with your local credentials.

 Then, you can run the project locally in development mode with live reload by executing:

 ```shell